Dmitriyrus99/custom-erpnext/install.md

 ## Portal

 - Client portal pages are available under `/portal`:
-  - List of Service Requests with SLA overdue highlight
+  - List of Issues with SLA overdue highlight
-  - Request details with “Download Service Report” and confirmation buttons
+  - Issue details with “Download Timesheet” and confirmation buttons

 ## CI / Tests